 Crimp the dough by tucking the dough under itself and using your forefinger and thumb to form a "v".

 Prick the bottom of the crust with a fork.
-Place a sheet of parchment over and fill with pie weights or dried beans.
+Place a sheet of parchment over the dough and fill with pie weights or dried beans.
 At this point, your dough is ready for par-baking!

 Let the dough cool.
 Add the parmesan cheese to the bottom of the crust, followed by the tomatoes, leeks, and crumbled feta.
-Pour the egg and cream mixture over the top and bake at 350 degrees for 35-45 minutes.
+Pour the egg and cream mixture over the top and bake at 350°F for 35-45 minutes.

 The quiche will be ready when it is just set.
 It should still have a slight wiggle to it.
 Let the quiche cool and serve warm or at room temperature.